golemfactory/concent/docs/source/bankster-with-deposit-claim-tracking-blueprint.md

     - If `pay` is `True`:
         - Bankster asks SCI about the amount of funds available on the deposit account listed in the `DepositClaim`.
 2. **Claim freeze**:
-    - If the `DepositAccount` belonging to the payer is locked, Bankster waits, retries a few times and eventually fails.
+    - Bankster begins a database transaction.
-    - Otherwise Bankster puts a database lock on the `DepositAccount` object.
+    - Bankster puts a database lock on the `DepositAccount` object.
 3. **Claim cancellation**:
     - If `pay` is `False`:
         - Bankster simply removes the `DepositClaim` object.